 Species | septempunctata | (Genus and species are always displayed in italics.) |

-**For other animals: Study the animal’s appearance as much as possible and write down what you saw, while it’s still fresh in your mind.
-It’s even better if you can quickly snap a digital photo.
-With or without a photo, turn to one of your field guides, go online to sites dedicated to the identification of animals, call your local City Naturalist, or contact your state’s Department of Fish and Wildlife.
-Email can be a wonderful tool – many experts will let you email your photo to them for a quick ID.
+1 For other animals, do much the same: Study the animal’s appearance as much as possible and write down what you saw, while it’s still fresh in your mind.
+Try to get a photo of it.
+With or without one, turn to one of your field guides, go online to sites dedicated to the identification of animals, call your local City Naturalist, or contact your state’s Department of Fish and Wildlife.
+Email can be a helpful tool—many experts will let you email your photo to them for a quick ID.